Girgias/php-rfcs/deprecate-implicit-nullable-types.md

 ## Backward Incompatible Changes

-Using an implicit nullable type will emit a deprecation notice.
+Using an implicitly nullable type will emit a deprecation notice.

 There exist a variety of userland tools to automatically update implicit nullable types to explicit nullable types.